 To consider what this regulation means for Australian businesses, you must ultimately consider what it means for the waste management providers When it comes to issues or concerns like this, they are the backbone of Australian businesses.

-Firstly, this amendment is a sign that Australia needs to hone down on our own waste management initiatives.
+Firstly, this amendment is a sign that Australia needs to hone down on its own waste management initiatives.
 As China introduced its ban on waste imports in 2018, Australia’s main concern should be Indonesia, its second-largest waste destination.
 According to the 2018 National Waste Report, Indonesia receives 19% of Australia’s total waste exports.

 It’s up to our national waste management providers, as well as the Australian government, to figure out how to act ethically to abide by these new regulations.
 So, as a business owner or manager, you should ensure that you are working with a reputable, trusted provider, who communicates to you exactly how they act in business.
 This includes communicating their business mission and vision, and ensuring their services go to licensed landfill.